dendec/LoraModem/README.md

 This modem is configured with AT-commands.
 Please refer to [commands description](docs/commands.md) for full list of available commands.

-Also device can swith its radio operation [mode](docs/commands.md#atmode) by short pressing of GPIO0(prog) button.
+Also device can switch its radio operation [mode](docs/commands.md#atmode) by short pressing of GPIO0(prog) button.
 Long press of this button resets modem to default settings.

 Wi-Fi module can be in following states:
 * OFF - disabled;